TheBluestBluester/omegga-LimitedAmmo/README.md

 random-(min range)-(max range)

+...or skip the ammo box entirely by writing:

+give-(ammo type)-(amount)

 If done correctly the ammo box of your choice should spawn ontop of the brick.

 ## Creating custom ammo boxes.